 Home > SlimFast

-If you have a high-deductible health insurance plan (HDHP) or are considering getting one, you may be wondering if you can pay for SlimFast with a health savings account (HSA).
+If you have a high-deductible health insurance plan (HDHP) or are considering getting one, you may be wondering if you can save money by paying for SlimFast with the funds in your health savings account (HSA).
 You may also be wondering if this item is eligible or ineligible for reimbursement with your HSA, flexible spending account (FSA), or health reimbursement arrangement (HRA).No, unfortunately you can't use your HSA, FSA, or HRA to pay for SlimFast.
 In fact, if you do pay for SlimFast with one of those accounts, you may be subject to a penalty of 20% and income tax on the amount withdrawn or reimbursed.

 The same HSA eligibility status for SlimFast applies to flexible spending accounts (FSAs) and health reimbursement arrangements (HRAs) as well.
 However, while a high-deductible health insurance plan is required for an HRA, it is not required for an FSA.

 Coming up with accurate eligibility status for the list of HSA eligible expenses can be a challenge at times.
 The IRS only provides a partial list of eligible expenses, so consumers and even insurance companies are left to wonder exactly what products are eligible.

 To help illustrate this point, I had a visitor email me to ask if regenerative medicine such as platelet rich plasma (PRP) and stem cell treatments are HSA eligible.
 I did extensive research and the answer pointed toward "probably not but check with your provider to see if they'll cover it."
 So I suggested that he consult them for guidance.
 His response was that he did and even they didn't know!

 In a case like that, I would suggest getting a definitive answer in writing from your provider.
 If you can't get one, the safe choice is to assume it's not eligible and not expense it.